-This transformation of the workforce development system will take time and a considerable amount of effort by DLIR, HIDOE, DHS/DVR.
+This transformation of the workforce development system will take time and a considerable amount of effort by the Department of Labor and Industrial Relations, Department of Education, and Department of Health and Human Services (Vocational Rehabilitation).
 However, we are committed to realizing this shared vision for our clientele through ongoing collaboration and joint implementation of Hawaii's Unified State Plan.